Early Years Foundation Stage

 Early Years at Green Park Village Primary Academy

 Early childhood is the foundation on which children build the rest of their lives.
 At Green Park Village Primary Academy we greatly value the important role that the Early Years Foundation Stage (EYFS) plays in laying secure foundations for future learning and development, however we also believe early childhood is valid in itself, as part of life.
-It is important to view the EYFS as preparation for life and not simply preparation for the next stage of education.
-The EYFS applies to children from birth to the end of the Reception year.
-At Green Park Village Primary Academy, initially the EYFS applies to children joining us at the beginning of the school year in which they are five.

 The Prime Areas